IndiaFilings » Learn » Income Tax » Section 80E Deduction

 Period of Deduction

 The availability of a Section 80E deduction starts from the year the taxpayer starts repaying the loan.
 It is available only for seven years starting from the year in which repayment starts or until the interest is fully repaid, whichever is earlier.
 It should also be noted that even if the assessee’s loan tenure exceeds eight years, then the taxpayer cannot claim the deduction for the interest paid beyond eight years.
-So it is always advisable that education loan should be fully repaid within seven years.
+So, it is always advisable that an education loan should be fully repaid within seven years.

 Section 80E Foreign Education